psathyrella/partis/docs/output-formats.md

 All output is written to a unified yaml file (for documentation on the old csv formats, see [here](https://github.com/psathyrella/partis/blob/9d78600ba6b7d511825f27724de1f8e937a5ada3/docs/output-formats.md)).
 The `annotate` action writes annotations for each single sequence in the input.
 The `partition` action writes a list of the most likely partitions and their relative likelihoods, as well as annotations for each cluster in the most likely partition.
+Whether to write additional partitions, or additional annotations for clusters in those partitions, can be set using a variety of options.

 If you want to print the results of existing output files to the terminal, use the partis [`view-output`](subcommands.md#view-output) action.
 While by default a fairly minimal set of annotation information is written to file, many more keys are present in the dictionary in memory (see below).